An Out-of-State Visitors Guide to Marijuana in Colorado

 Can I Get a DUI For Smoking Weed in Colorado?

 YES.
 In fact, Colorado has made it easier to prosecute you for driving stoned.
-Colorado has adopted an “express consent” law.
+Colorado has adopted an “express consent” law for marijuana, which set’s a per se limit on how much THC can be in your blood, much like a BAC of .08 is the per se limit for alcohol.
 This means that by virtue of operating a motor vehicle on Colorado roads, you consent to a chemical test of your blood or breath if an officer has probable cause to believe you are impaired.
 If the Officer believes you are high, they will require a chemical test of your blood.
-This allows them to determine how many nano-grams of active THC metabolites are in your blood at the time of driving.
+This allows them to determine how many nanograms of active THC metabolites are in your blood at the time of driving.
 If you have more than 5 nano-grams of active THC metabolites, you are presumed to be substantially impaired, meaning that a DA could tell the jury that, regardless of any other indicators of impairment, or how well you did on the roadside tests, its OK for them to presume you were driving stoned.
 In short, don’t drive high.

 Isn’t Weed Still Illegal Under Federal Law?
 Will the Feds Prosecute Me?